mchevestrier/eslint-plugin-wyrm/packages/eslint-plugin-wyrm/docs/rules/unsafe-asserted-chain.md

 It checks for type assertions on optional chain expressions (`?.`) where the asserted type doesn't include `undefined`.

-Optional chaining can return `undefined` by default, so this is likely a mistake.
+Optional chaining can return `undefined` by definition, so this is likely a mistake.

 This rule only makes sense if you have `strictNullChecks` enabled in your `tsconfig.json` (this is the default for `strict: true`).